 The EU and private and public partners are already supporting research and innovation efforts through the Europe's Rail Joint Undertaking (EU-RAIL) and before it the Shift2Rail Joint Undertaking (S2R).
-Those partnerships have fundamentally changed the landscape of European rail research and innovation for the better, enabling European approaches and solutions, as demonstrated for example by the development of Automatic Train Operations, improved traction systems improving overall energy management, Digital Automatic Coupler (DAC) as a key enabler for a competitive rail freight.
+Those partnerships have fundamentally changed the landscape of European rail research and innovation for the better, enabling European approaches and solutions, as demonstrated for example by the development of Automatic Train Operations, improved traction systems improving overall energy management and Digital Automatic Coupler (DAC) as a key enabler for a competitive rail freight.

-Within S2R, 695 prototype testing activities were carried out across the programme up to 20233, with an average technological readiness level (TRL) reached of 5/6, i.e. technology validated or demonstrated in relevant environment.
+Within S2R, 695 prototype testing activities were carried out across the programme up to 20234, with an average technological readiness level (TRL) reached of 5/6, i.e. technology validated or demonstrated in relevant environment.
+This progression through the TRL scale represents a coordinated approach spanning from concept formulation (TRL 1-2) through laboratory validation (TRL 3-4) to system demonstration in relevant environments (TRL 5-6), with activities distributed across many EU Countries.
 Many technologies reached higher TRLs and these are described in the EU-Rail catalogue of solutions for market uptake.
-Moreover, it is reported that -with further private development- 72 new EU harmonised products, processes and methods have been launched into the market4.
+Moreover, it is reported that -with further private development- 72 new EU harmonised products, processes and methods have been launched into the market5.

-The Partnership Evaluation study5 indicated that a lesson drawn from S2R is that the implementation of new approaches and solutions within the rail system is not only about technology, but also about the introduction in diverse operational environments and rail systems to realise a Single European Rail Area, which is something EU-Rail started to address with the new EU-Rail System Pillar and Deployment Group.
+The Partnership Evaluation study6 indicated that a lesson drawn from S2R is that the implementation of new approaches and solutions within the rail system is not only about technology, but also about the introduction in diverse operational environments and rail systems to realise a Single European Rail Area, which is something EU-Rail started to address with the new EU-Rail System Pillar and Deployment Group.